folsen/anne-droid/readme.md

 We're using the Parsec library to write our parsers, it's a very popular but also very big and powerful library to write parsers in.
 It can do pretty much anything but it can also be slightly daunting.
-Parsec is what we use to parse Ludwig, so if you learn Parsec here, you'll know how to write the Parser for Ludwig as well.
+On the upside, writing parsers can be a lot of fun and will likely come in handy in a lot of other environments in the future.

 The main package site is [here](http://hackage.haskell.org/package/parsec).
 But by default in `Commands.hs` we only include `Text.Parsec` and